 If you require processing of your catch there are services in town that can take care of that for you and even ship them to your home.

-Patience: the size and strength of halibut cause them to be very difficult fish to catch.
+- Patience: the size and strength of halibut cause them to be tough fish to catch.
 Having patience is your key to success.
-By reeling the fish in slowly and taking breaks you will ensure that you tire the fish out – not the other way round!
+By reeling the fish in slowly and taking breaks, you will ensure that you tire the fish out – not the other way round!
 It also makes boating a halibut safer if it is tired.

 Why you should come fishing in Ketchikan Alaska with us!